Three Decades Later: Homeschooling in 2014

 Why do you think homeschooling is on the rise?
 If you homeschool, why did you decide to do it?
 If you don’t homeschool, what reasons would lead you to consider it?
 Are you surprised by the changes in the homeschooling landscape?
 Tell us what you think in the comments below.

-16 Replies to “Three Decades Later: Homeschooling in 2014”
+14 thoughts on “Three Decades Later: Homeschooling in 2014

 1. My parents homeschooled my siblings but I was public schooled.
 It is interesting, I am now the homeschooler and my siblings chose to public school their children.
 However, they support my decision to the fullest. 🙂